U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 328. Ton-mile is a common measure of freight movement, defined as the product of tons and miles, taking into account both distance moved and weight.
 For example, 100 ton-miles may be 1 ton of freight moved 100 miles or 100 tons of freight moved 1 mile.

 330. United Nations, Development Policy and Analysis Division, World Economic Situation and Prospects 2012, Chapter 2 (New York, NY: 2012), p.
 44, http://www.un.org/en/development/desa/policy/wesp/wesp_archive/2012chap2.pdf.

 Chapter 9 - Energy-related carbon dioxide emissions

-47In IEO2013, energy-related carbon dioxide emissions are defined as emissions related to the combustion of fossil fuels (liquid fuels, natural gas, and coal).
+331. In IEO2016, energy-related CO2 emissions are defined as emissions related to the combustion of fossil fuels (liquid fuels, natural gas, and coal) and emissions associated with petroleum feedstocks.
 Emissions from the flaring of natural gas are not included.

 - World energy demand and economic outlook